emfcamp/Website/templates/about/badge.md

 ## What is a "Hexpansion"?

-Around the outside of the hexagon shape of the Tildagon are some little plug sockets, where you can plug in an expansion device.
-Some of these are for fun and do nothing other than look pretty, like cat ears, or a rubber duck, or even an emergency bottle of spicy sauce.
+Around the outside of the hexagon shape of the Tildagon are some little plug sockets, where you can plug in various expansion devices.
+Some are just for fun and do nothing other than look pretty, like cat ears, or a rubber duck, or even an emergency bottle of spicy sauce.
 Others allow you to add sensors, lights, extra displays, motors, or even a keyboard.

 {% set hexpList = [
   {